 In California, about one out of every eight students take the bus to school.
 This equates to about 700,000 students or about 12% of the total.
 In reality, California has the country's largest school mass transportation system.
 In the province, over 25,000 school buses transport approximately 3 million passengers per day.
 California school buses fly more than 334 million miles and provide over half a billion passenger trips in a year.

 Taking the bus isn't just for commuting or going to school.
 Accidents are bound to happen because there are so many buses on the road each day, between commuters, school children, visitors, and other bus users.
-You might need a Personal Injury Attorney to help you through the fallout.
+You might need a Bus Accident Injury Attorney to help you through the fallout.

 What Makes Bus Collisions So Dangerous?